| Living in the NeighborhoodDELINQUENT PAYMENT OF ASSESSMENTS

 without the suffix (Lane, Street, etc.) and the house number, with

+the number above the street name.
 A copy of this standard can be obtained from a folder on the table

 just outside of Doug Boone’s office on St. Alban’s Lane.